ibm-cloud-docs/solution-tutorials/gather-visualize-analyze-iot-data.md

 3. In a few minutes, your application will be deployed and you should see a URL similar to `<random-name>.mybluemix.net`
 4. Visit the application URL with HTTPS (`https://<random-name>.mybluemix.net`) on your phone using a browser.
 5. Enter the connection information from your IoT Dashboard tab under **Device Credentials** and click **Connect**.
 Your connection values should look something similar to the parameters mentioned below
+   On iOS 13.x if prompted, Allow the website to access motion and orientation sensor data.
+   On iOS 12.x, Sensor access is disabled by default in Safari.
+To enable manually, Open Settings -> Safari -> Motion & Orientation access
+   {:tip}

    <table>
     <thead>
         <tr>